February 06, 2018

 https://bit.ly/3smc5XH

-At around 12:00 noon, we head back to the hotel to eat lunch.
-Actually, there are lots of food stalls near temples (as I mentioned) yet we choose to go back to the hotel because there are lots of restaurants near there and we wanted to try lots of Cambodian traditional food.
+At around 12:00 noon, we headed back to the hotel to eat lunch.
+Actually, there are lots of food stalls near the temples (as I mentioned), yet we chose to go back to the hotel because there are many restaurants nearby, and we wanted to try a variety of traditional Cambodian food.

-2. THE STREET FOODSThere are a lot of restaurants, shops, and even street food stalls nearby our hotel.
-Few meters away from our hotel, we saw a small food shop.
-It's like a small "Carinderia" (Filipino term meaning a food stall with a small seating area, typically in a market or, at, a roadside).
+There are a lot of restaurants, shops, and even street food stalls near our hotel.
+A few meters away from the hotel, we saw a small food shop.
+It's like a small carinderia (a Filipino term meaning a food stall with a small seating area, typically in a market or roadside).
 They serve very delicious and affordable food.

 Cambodian Fried Rice